diespeso/pratica_git_flow/README.md

 # pratica_git_flow
 Practica de git flow

-Branch development creada por Regalado
+This is branchs development by Rolando Arellano